Shakil-Shahadat/awesome-piracy/Readme.md

 - [n2n](https://github.com/ntop/n2n) A light peer-to-peer VPN software which makes it easy to create virtual networks bypassing intermediate firewalls.
 - [PeerVPN](https://peervpn.net/) PeerVPN is a software that builds virtual ethernet networks between multiple computers.
 - [OpenVPN](https://openvpn.net/) :star2: OpenVPN provides flexible VPN solutions to secure your data communications, whether it's for Internet privacy, remote access for employees, securing IoT, or for networking Cloud data centers.
+To install on linux [try it](https://github.com/angristan/openvpn-install#readme)
 - [Nebula](https://github.com/slackhq/nebula) A scalable overlay networking tool with a focus on performance, simplicity and security
 - [Pritunl](https://pritunl.com/) Enterprise Distributed OpenVPN and IPsec Server
 - [WireGuard VPN](https://www.wireguard.com/) WireGuard is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 It aims to be faster, simpler, leaner, and more useful than IPSec.
+To install on linux [try it](https://github.com/angristan/wireguard-install#readme)
 - [sshuttle](https://github.com/sshuttle/sshuttle) Transparent proxy server that works as a poor man's VPN.
 - [ZeroTier](https://www.zerotier.com) Peer-to-peer multi-platform VPN
 - [Outline by Alphabet](https://www.getoutline.org/) Not exactly a VPN, but is strong in privacy and security.
 Works with DO, Google Cloud, AWS and more.